Dionysos4488/My-RETRO-.CIA-Archive/README.md

 []()
 ## Information
 If you know a Game that you want in the archive i can add it for you.\
+You can Post a recommandation here: https://www.reddit.com/r/retrogamesrecom/ \
+\
 \
 note:\
 I use a program that i found and barely know how it works.\